Legal Representation For Pedestrian Accident Victims

 - Federal and Kentucky

-Most of the pedestrian accidents in Denver occurred during the afternoon (between 4:00 and 7:00).
+Most of the pedestrian accidents in Denver occurred during the afternoon between 4 p.m. and 7 p.m.
 The months of the year with the highest number of pedestrian collisions were January and September.

-In 2012, the city of Boulder published a study which revealed the fifteen most common locations for collisions between motor vehicles and pedestrians or bicyclists.
+In 2012, the city of Boulder published a study that revealed the 15 most common locations for collisions between motor vehicles and pedestrians or bicyclists.
 The most dangerous intersections in Boulder were as follows:

 - Colorado and Regent